Noël Martin Joseph de Necker

-Noël Martin Joseph Necker (25 December 1730 – 30 December 1793) was a Belgian physician and botanist.
+Noël Martin Joseph Necker (25 December 1730 – 30 December 1793) was a German physician and botanist.

 Career

 Necker was the personal physician to the court of the Electoral Palatinate in Mannheim.
 His botanical was work involved the study of mosses (Bryophyta) on which he wrote several works, and fungi on which he wrote the Traité sur la mycitologie.
+He coined several botanical terms, including "sepal" and "achene."
 He is also known for describing the orchid genus Dactylorhiza.

 Eponyms

 The moss genus Neckera, and its family, the Neckeraceae were named in his honour.